Saint Jean de Luz Travel Guide

 Saint Jean de Luz is a beautiful seaside town on the Basque Atlantic coast.
 This old fishing and pirate town is located in Southwestern France, not that far from the Spanish border.
 It has history, the beach and macarons to offer!
 If that doesn’t make it a must-visit place, I don’t know what will.
 We first visited the beautiful town on our Brittany-Acquitaine road trip in 2018.
 We fell in love with the town and visited it again in 2019 on our Northern Spain road trip.
 Sadly, we didn’t have time for a visit on our France Spain Portugal road trip.
 It’s a perfect stop on a road trip in this area.

-Top Things to do in Saint jean de Luz France
+Top Things to Do in Saint Jean de Luz France

 The town might not be large, but has a lot to offer for visitors.
-We’re going to name what to do in St. Jean de Luz, but if you only have a half day in this seaside resort, do at least the first and second one.
+We’re going to name what to do in St. Jean de Luz, but if you only have half a day in this seaside resort, do at least the first and second one.

 1. Macarons and Basque Cuisine